 "Landscaping" means the alteration of plant cover (including clearing, grubbing, and tree removal for non-commercial purposes), including chemical and mechanical control methods, in accordance with state and federal laws and regulations.

-"Legal lot of record" means a lot or parcel that was created through compliance with land use laws and regulations in effect at the time of creation.
+"Legal lot of record" means a lot or parcel that was created through compliance with land use laws and regulations in effect at the time of creation, or that existed prior to the enactment of any such laws or regulations.

 "Major alteration" means work done to an existing structure, facility, or use that results in more than fifty per cent increase in the size of the structure, facility, or use.